Sporting opportunities exist both within and outside of the curriculum for all ages, interests and abilities.

 - Outdoor facilities include extensive playing fields and tennis courts

 - Fitness room with Concept 2 rowing machines and spin bikes

 - The Market Bosworth School is renowned locally for its sporting ethos

 - Physical Education is an integral part of the timetable for every student in Years 7, 8 and 9.

 Key Stage 3 Curriculum

-All students in Years 7 -9 receive 3 hours of timetabled Physical Education per week through single PE lessons lasting 60 minutes.
+All students in Years 7 -9 receive 4 hours of Physical Education over a two week timetable through single PE lessons lasting 60 minutes.
 In year 9 students opting to study GCSE PE get introduced to the course during the Summer Term.